CompilersConstructionInnopolis/ACCPA/README.md

-# Compiler Construction S22 course
+# Advanced Compilers Construction and Program Analysis S22 course
 Compiler implementation for the Functional Language.
 > Semester 6, 3rd study-year, Innopolis University.

-This is a project assignment about creating a compiler for the toy functional language (similar to Lisp).
+- This is a project assignment about creating a compiler for the toy functional language (similar to Lisp) with a static type system.
+- Language name: **Plus++**

-*Haskell team* B19-SD-01 members
+*C++ team* B19-SD-01 members
 - Roman Soldatov
 - Daniil Livitin
 - Timur Nugaev